MetLife Investment Management Europe Limited (the “Company”)

 Statement under the SFDR

-In addition, MetLife Investment Management (MIM), the MetLife group’s institutional management platform, which includes MetLife Investment Management, LLC, MetLife Investment Management Limited (the “Delegated Investment Managers”) and the Company, is a signatory to the Principles for Responsible Investment (PRI) and is a member of the Global Impact Investing Network (GIIN).
+MetLife Investment Management (MIM), the MetLife group’s institutional investment management business, which includes MetLife Investment Management, LLC, MetLife Investment Management Limited (the “Delegated Investment Managers”) and the Company, serves institutional investors globally by combining a client-centric approach with long-established asset class expertise.
+MIM’s investment capabilities include deal origination, asset acquisition, trading, portfolio construction and monitoring, risk analytics and risk management.
 The Company has delegated investment management services with respect to the funds and portfolios under its management to the Delegated Investment Managers.

-The Company has chosen not to develop a shareholder engagement policy as the Company does not currently (nor will in the near future) have any funds or portfolios under management which invest in companies the shares of which are admitted to trading on a regulated market situated or operating within a member state of the European Economic Area (“EEA”) nor does it invest directly in shares traded on a regulated market in the EEA.
-Additional information about the Company’s policy in this regard can be found on our website at:
+The Company has not published a shareholder engagement policy as the Company does not currently manage any funds or portfolios which invest in the shares of companies which are admitted to trading on a regulated market situated or operating within a member state of the European Economic Area (“EEA”) nor does it invest directly in shares traded on a regulated market in the EEA.
+Additional information about the Company’s policy in this regard can be found on our website at: https://investments.metlife.com/europe/regulatory-disclosures/srd-statement/

 Asset class-specific information on the integration of sustainability risks in the investment decision-making process